Switcher locomotive: Etymology

-A switcher may also be called a yard pilot, switch engine, yard goat, or shifter.
+A switcher may also be called a yard pilot, switch engine, or yard goat.

 The term can also be used to describe the workers operating these engines or engaged in directing shunting operations.
 Switching locomotives may be purpose-built engines, but may also be downgraded main-line engines, or simply main-line engines assigned to switching.
 Switchers can also be used on short excursion train rides.

 Power types

 Diesel

 Diesel switchers tend to have a high cab and often lower and/or narrower hoods (bonnets) containing the diesel engines, for all round visibility.
 Slugs are often used because they allow even greater tractive effort to be applied.
 Nearly all slugs used for switching are of the low hood, cabless variety.
 Good visibility in both directions is critical, because a switcher may be running in either direction; turning the locomotive is time-consuming.
-Some earlier diesel switchers used cow-calf configurations of two powered units in order to provide greater power.
+Some earlier diesel switchers used cow–calf configurations of two powered units in order to provide greater power.

 Modern diesel switchers are usually diesel-electric locomotives.

 Electric

 The majority of modern switchers are diesels, but countries with near-total electrification, like Switzerland, use electric switchers.
 Prior to the introduction of diesel-electric locomotives, electric shunting locomotives were used to an extent in Great Britain where heavy trains needed to be started on steep gradients.
 The steeply-graded Quayside Branch in Newcastle upon Tyne was electrified by the North Eastern Railway in 1905, and two steeplecab locomotives were built to handle all traffic on the line.
 One of these, No. 1, is now part of the National Collection and resides at Locomotion in Shildon.
 On the opposite side of the Tyne, the electrified lines owned by the Harton Coal Company in South Shields for the movement of coal and colliery waste to shipping facilities on the river was one of the more extensive industrial networks.
 A number of the early German locomotives built for use on these lines have been preserved.

 Electric locomotives were also extensively employed for moving the coke cars at cokeworks, obtaining power from a side wire, as third rail or overhead line electrification would have been impractical.
 These specialised locomotives were tall steeple-cab types not seen anywhere else, and operated on a short length of track between the ovens and the quenching tower.
 Despite their ubiquity, very few have survived into preservation as there is very little scope of operating them due to their unique means of obtaining power, slow speed and the fact they greatly exceed the loading gauge of most railway lines.
 One example built by Greenwood and Batley in Armley, Leeds is preserved at the Middleton Railway, not far from where it was built.